chuckdries/Personal-Website/source/_posts/Medication-Tracking-Solution.md

 award: 1st Place
 awardSub: OHack '17
 ---
-A system to help a foster home track medications given to children.
+A system to help a foster home track medications

 <!-- more -->
 Winner: Opportunity Hack 20XX